denis-berthier/CSP-Rules-Examples/README.md

 ## 3. Installation<br>
 Download CSP-Rules-Examples from the master branch (by clicking the "Code" button and then the "Download zip" option), unzip the resulting file, rename it to "CSP-Rules-Examples" (in particular, delete the possible "-master" part in its name.<br>
 If you just want to have a look at the examples, that's all you need to do.<br>
 If you want to run the examples for yourself with the CSP-Rules-V2.1 software (supposed to be already installed on your computer), possibly trying different selections of resolution rules, move the "CSP-Rules-Examples" folder into the "CSP-Rules" folder you have created when installing CSP-Rules-V2.1.
-(Notice: into the "CSP-Rules" folder, not into the CSP-Rules-V2.1 folder!)
-That way, you should be able to directly copy and paste the commands present in the some of the example files.
+(Notice: into the "CSP-Rules" folder, not into the CSP-Rules-V2.1 sub-folder!)
+That way, you should be able to directly copy and paste the commands present in some of the example files and to reproduce the results.

 <br><br>